Line 8 (Beijing Subway): Phase II

 On December 8, 2007, while Phase I of Line 8 was still under construction, work began on Phase II to extend Line 8 in both directions along the city's north–south central axis.
-In Phase II was estimated to cost ¥10.1 billion and was scheduled to be completed by 2012.
+Phase II was estimated to cost ¥10.1 billion and was scheduled to be completed by 2012.

 Northern extension to Huilongguan Dongdajie

 The northern extension to Huilongguan Dongdajie, 10.7 km in length with 6 stations, extended Line 8 from the South Gate of Forest Park to Huilongguan Dongdajie in Changping District beyond the Line 13 arc.
 Land clearing for Phase II began in December 2007.
 Tunnel boring machines began work on October 16, 2009.
 In the fall of 2011, the entire Line 8 shut down and the entire line including the Phase II northern extension reopened on December 31, 2011.

 The Lincuiqiao station, just west of the Olympic Forest Park, was originally planned as an emergency stop, but was added at the behest of nearby residents and their municipal people's congress representative, Tian Yuan, who argued that the 5.1 km gap between South Gate of Forest Park and Yongtaizhuang made subway access inconvenient for residents along Lincui Road.
 Lincuiqiao was officially added as a station to Phase II plans in December 2008.